xebia/VisualReview/doc/api.md

 Get the screenshot or difference png image.

 ## HTTP logging
-VisualReview can log incoming API request- and outgoing response-data.
+(since 0.1.2) VisualReview can log incoming API request- and outgoing response-data.
 This greatly eases development of new tools and libraries integrating with VisualReview.

 To enable HTTP logging, add the following to config.edn: